flowa/flowa-pack/README.md

 ### Copy the pack files

 * copy .emacs-live.el to your home dir
-* copy rest of the contents to ~/.emacs.d/packs/flowa-pack/
+* copy rest of the contents to ~/.flowa-pack/

+* OPTIONAL: just git clone the stuff to ~/.flowa-pack Naturally it's okay to just put the stufz to wherever you like, and change the respective folder in instructions.
+You know the stuff.

 ### Setup git modules